 Thai Lentil Burger

 Thai Lentil Patty

 - 1 medium size beet, (peeled and sliced)

 - 1 inch ginger

 - 1 tsp-tbsp red curry paste, (adjust the amount as per your taste)

-- 1 tbsp minced galangal and lemongrass(green parts)
+- 1 tablespoon minced galangal and lemongrass(green parts)

 - salt to taste